bsorrentino/bsorrentino/_posts/2023-03-04-the_power_of_js_generators.md

 ## Introduction

-During my dayly work, like every developers, we find out a lots of valuable online material.
-Sometime it contains tips, code snippets or also complete  tutorials.
-However, it rarely read articles that open your mind and/or change the development perspective.
+During my daily work, like every developer, we discover a lot of precious online material.
+Sometimes it contains suggestions, fragments of code or even complete tutorials.
+However, rarely read articles that open your mind and/or change the development prospect.

 Luckly I found out an incredible [presentation]([power_of_generators]) from [Anjana Vakil] (and the related [video]([power_of_generators_video])) that pushed me to revaluate a relatively old javascript  feature that I had, until now, understimated that are **generators**.